Klaim/talk-build2-intro/talk-build2-cppfrug2020.md

 ### Demo 10 : Simple Configuration

-We want to use clang instead of the default compiler (msvc):
+We want to always use clang instead of the default compiler (msvc):

 1. Change the compiler to clang and build and test:
     ```